Route 198 (Connecticut–Massachusetts)

-Route 198 is a 23.18 mi state highway in northeastern Connecticut and southern Massachusetts, running from Chaplin, CT to the Southbridge, MA.
+Route 198 is a 23.18 mi state highway in northeastern Connecticut and southern Massachusetts, running from Chaplin, Connecticut to Southbridge, Massachusetts.

 Route description

 Route 198 begins at an intersection with US 6 in Chaplin and heads north across the Natchaug River, then northeast parallel to the river into Eastford.
 In Eastford, it continues north, crossing US 44 and meeting the west end of Route 244 (an old alignment of US 44) in the center of town.
 It then enters the town of Woodstock, where it passes through the western part of town, briefly overlapping Route 171 and crossing Route 197 before continuing north to the Massachusetts state line.
 It continues along Eastford Road in the town of Southbridge.
 At the south end of the town center, Route 198 has an oblique intersection with Elm Street, and the state highway assumes that name to its northern terminus at Route 131 (Main Street) in the town center.